cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 The ancestors of each GO term was propagated using *[go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo)* file , and added to GO term list in the dataset.
 The obsolete GO terms were removed.

 #### Preparation of Protein-Protein interactions data(PPI)
-Prepared the list of proteins in CAFA3 training data set (list of uniprot identifiers).The database that used for collecting PPI data is [STRING](https://string-db.org/) database.
-STRING ID mappings for the Uniport IDs of the protein list created using the STRING API (Used:  https://string-db.org/help/api/ .
+* Prepared the list of proteins in CAFA3 training data set (list of uniprot identifiers).
+* The database that used for collecting PPI data is [STRING](https://string-db.org/) database.
+* STRING ID mappings for the Uniport IDs of the protein list created using the STRING API (Used:  https://string-db.org/help/api/ .
 Enviornment python3).
-With the collected data PPI input matrix created with the association scores.
+* With the collected data PPI input matrix created with the association scores.

 ### Combining CNN and RNN